AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ### Dynamic Media {#dynamic-media-previous-service-packs}

+* [[!DNL Dynamic Media] is more accessible](sp-release-notes.md#assets-accessibility-6590) in terms of:

+  * Ease of usage with keyboard keys.
+  * Contrast (with background) of text, placeholder text, and controls in various editors.
+  * Accessibility and narration by screen readers.

+* Deliver best quality images efficiently on devices with high resolution displays and constrained network bandwidth, with Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization.
+See [Smart imaging FAQs](/help/assets/imaging-faq.md) (6.5.9.0).

+* [!DNL Dynamic Media] delivery (`fmt` URL modifier) now supports next-generation image format AVIF (AV1 Image format).
+For more details and timeline, see [image serving and rendering API fmt](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/r-is-http-fmt.html) (6.5.9.0).

 #### Invalidate CDN cached content (6.5.6.0) {#invalidate-cdn-cached-content}

 You can now use the [!DNL Dynamic Media] user interface to invalidate Content Delivery Network (CDN) cached content.
 As a result, the updated assets are available instantly instead of waiting for the cache to expire.
 You can invalidate CDN by: